Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 | `ONLINE = ON` | XML index<br /><br />Spatial index<br />Columnstore index <sup>1</sup> |
 | `RESUMABLE = ON` | Resumable indexes not supported with the `ALL` keyword |

-<sup>1</sup> Applies to [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)] and older versions only.

 If `ALL` is specified with `PARTITION = <partition_number>`, all indexes must be aligned.
 This means that they're partitioned based on equivalent partition functions.
 Using `ALL` with `PARTITION` causes all index partitions with the same `<partition_number>` to be rebuilt or reorganized.
 For more information about partitioned indexes, see [Partitioned tables and indexes](../../relational-databases/partitions/partitioned-tables-and-indexes.md).

-For more detailed information about index operations that can be performed online, see [Guidelines for online index operations](../../relational-databases/indexes/guidelines-for-online-index-operations.md).
+For more information about online index operations, see [Guidelines for online index operations](../../relational-databases/indexes/guidelines-for-online-index-operations.md).

 #### *database_name*